we-z/Fall-Ball/README.md

 # Fall Ball 🎱

-Fall Ball is an IOS game where the objective for the player is to swipe up as fast as possible.
+Fall Ball is an IOS game written in Swift.
+The objective for the player is to swipe up as fast as possible.

 ## Code Break Down 👨‍💻